Peaches Geldof: Personal life

-Geldof was the second daughter of musician Bob Geldof and television presenter Paula Yates.
+Geldof was the second daughter of the Irish singer-songwriter and political activist Bob Geldof and the Welsh television presenter and writer Paula Yates.

 In 2000, when she was 11 years old, her mother died of a heroin overdose at the age of 41.
 In a 2013 interview with Elle magazine, Geldof explained how difficult the process of coming to terms with her mother's death was:

-On 5 August 2008, Geldof married Max Drummey, an American musician from the band Chester French, at the Little White Wedding Chapel in Las Vegas.
+On 5 August 2008, Geldof married Max Drummey, an American musician from the band Chester French, at A Little White Wedding Chapel in Las Vegas.
 On 7 February 2009, the couple announced that they had amicably decided to end their marriage.
 In April 2011, Drummey filed for divorce in Los Angeles, citing irreconcilable differences.

 For a while in 2010, she lived in the same house in Los Angeles as Christina Curry, the daughter of former MTV veejay Adam Curry and Dutch singer Patricia Paay.
 Plans for the two to make a reality television series for MTV were aborted for unknown reasons.

 In June 2011, Geldof became engaged to Thomas Cohen, lead singer of the London band S.C.U.M.
 They were married on 8 September 2012, at the same church in Davington, Kent, where her parents married 26 years earlier, and also where her mother's funeral was held in 2000.
 Geldof had two sons with Cohen, born in 2012 and 2013.

 Geldof professed to being a Scientologist during a 2009 interview with Fearne Cotton for the documentary series When Fearne Met Peaches Geldof, and in November that year she attended the 25th anniversary of the International Association of Scientologists at Saint Hill Manor in East Grinstead, West Sussex.
-She later explored aspects of Judaism, and in 2013 began to express interest in the Ordo Templi Orientis (OTO), describing it as "a belief system to apply to day-to-day life to attain peacefulness".
+She later explored aspects of Judaism, and in 2013 began to express interest in Ordo Templi Orientis (O.T.O.), describing it as "a belief system to apply to day-to-day life to attain peacefulness".
 She had the initials OTO tattooed on her left forearm.
+She also revealed that she identified as a Thelemite, an adherent of Aleister Crowley's religion, Thelema.

-In 2013, Geldof released details that risked identifying victims of paedophile Ian Watkins, leading her to have to make a public apology.
+In 2013, Geldof released details that risked identifying victims of former Lostprophets lead singer and convicted child sex offender Ian Watkins, leading her to have to make a public apology.